nimblecrm/api-docs/docs/contacts/search.rst

         }]
     }

-This saved search has id 4fc886dc682c4a64dd060062 in database (detailed information about saved searches API see in public API endpoints section).
+This saved search has id 4fc886dc682c4a64dd060062 in database (detailed information about saved searches :ref:`API endpoints<saved_search_api>` section).

 To use previously saved search we need to construct next query: